bbcb/bbcb.github.io/Donate.md

 ---

 At the time, Adimetrius is the lead, senior, mid and jun in this project\.
-He works on it day, and sometimes night, as a volunteer, at his own expense\.
+He works on it day, and sometimes night, as a volunteer, full of enthusiasm\.

+Currently, we have 3 donating supporters: Mathieu Westerweele from Mobatec, NL, an anonymous supporter and Ivan Denisov from Kraysnoyarsk, RU\.